cvl-umass/semi-inat-2021/README.md

 ```

-For labeled training images in `l_train` and validation images in `val`, the subfolder name corresponds to the `class_id` in annotation.
+For labeled training images in `l_train` and validation images in `val`, the subfolder name corresponds to the `class_id` in the annotation.

 For each unlabeled training image, we provide its kingdom and phylum information.